cseanburns/systems-librarianship/src/6c-install-koha.md

 ```
 http://IP-ADDRESS:8080
 ```

+This URL exposes the staff interface over HTTP, so keep the firewall source range restricted while working through the installer.

 The documentation for the web installer is helpful.
 Enter the username and password from the `koha-conf.xml` file.